KatrinaHuberJuma/melon_bites/README.md

 I have created one instance of each class I've written and committed them to the database.
 Now, after each time I run model, I should see that may tables each have at least one row.

+## I run my code before each commit, regardless of how confident I am that it is correct